Bira/octopus-carnival/_drafts/wir-mm-4e-eladrin.md

 action.
 They also have low-light vision, and a +5 bonus to saves against charm effects.

+### Eladrin Bow Mage

-We start with the MV-only **Eladrin Bow Mage**, who is Level 7 Minion Artillery.
+The bow mage is Level 7 Minion Artillery.
 It has Speed 6, is trained in Perception and carries a magic bow that fires Force Arrows: Ranged 20 vs. AC, a hit does force damage and pushes 1 square.
 These wouldn't be stealthy tree-climbing snipers, but rather battlefield archers that fire in formation.
 You'll want to have then in a _loose_ formation, though, to avoid those area-effect attacks.

+### Eladrin Fey Knight

-The **Eladrin Fey Knight** exists in both books.
+This one exists in both books.
 It's a Level 7 Soldier with 77 HP.
 It wears mail, and wields a light shield and a longsword.
 The MV version is clearly the best of the two, so let's start with that.

 The fey knight cuts a striking presence in the battlefield, projecting a Feywild Tactics aura in a 5-square radius that allows allies in range to score criticals